Elementary and Secondary School Emergency Relief (ESSER) III - Plan for Safe Return

 ESSER III - In-Person Instruction and Continuity of Services

 In April 2023, Sloan Presidio, chief academic officer for FCPS, presented the proposed ESSER expenditures for the 2023-24 school year, the last year of ESSER funding.
-The proposed plan has nearly 80% of ESSER funds allocated to support student learning needs.
+The proposed plan has nearly 80% of ESSER funds supporting student learning.

-Some of the recommended projects for remaining funding include the continuation of special education teacher contract funding; funding school-based wellness and Social and Emotional Learning staff; academic interventions both at the school-level and through centrally assigned academic tutors; summer learning programs; school health coordinator; and a provider to address chronic absenteeism.
+Some of the recommended projects for remaining funding include continuing to fund special education teacher contracts; funding school-based wellness and social and emotional learning staff; academic interventions both at the school level and through centrally assigned academic tutors; summer learning programs; school health coordinators; and a provider to address chronic absenteeism.

-To date in FCPS, funds have been used toward expanded summer learning and tutoring services directed to the students with greatest academic need.
+To date in FCPS, funds have been used toward expanded summer learning and tutoring services directed to students with the greatest academic need.
 More than 30,000 students participated in summer learning programs the last two years.
-And in a single year, about 40% of students deemed to need the highest degree of intervention saw marked improvement through high impact tutoring—a tutor working with small groups of students over a prolonged period of time.
+In a single year, about 40% of students deemed to need the highest degree of intervention saw marked improvement through high-impact tutoring — a tutor working with small groups of students regularly over a prolonged period.

 Background - Elementary and Secondary School Emergency Relief (ESSER III)